 Representative & Protective Payee

-A Representative Payee is a person appointed by the Social Security Administration to handle all of an individual’s Social Security affairs.
+A person appointed by the Social Security Administration to handle all of an individual’s Social Security affairs.
 That person must file an application with the Social Security office and have medical verification that the person is incapacitated.

-A Protective Payee is a person appointed by the Nebraska or Iowa Department of Social Services to handle the protected person’s state benefits.
+A person appointed by the Nebraska or Iowa Department of Social Services to handle the protected person’s state benefits.

 Probate, Wills and Trusts